ehsan-mozaffari/scala3-playground/README.md

-## sbt project compiled with Scala 3
+## sbt project compiled with Scala 3 and JDK 19

 ### Usage